 About Juvenile Diabetes Research Foundation Canada:

 Founded in 1974 by parents of children with diabetes, Juvenile Diabetes Research Foundation Canada (JDRF) is the largest funder and advocate for Type 1 diabetes (T1D) research.
 Its focus is to find a cure for T1D and its complications.
 JDRF reports that 300,000 Canadians live with T1D.
-On average, this requires 1,460 insulin shots a year to manage T1D.
+On average, T1D management requires 1,460 insulin shots a year.
 T1D often leads to life-threatening and debilitating complications which may include kidney failure, blindness, heart disease, stroke, nerve damage and amputation.
-T1D is rising in its frequency among children under the age of 14, with rates doubling over the last 20 years in children younger than 5 years old.
+The frequency of T1D among children under the age of 14 is rising, with rates doubling over the last 20 years in children under 5 years old.
 JDRF funds research focused on three main ideas: cure, prevention and treatment.
 Its main research focus includes immune therapies, regeneration, replacement, prevention, artificial pancreas, glucose control therapy and complications prevention.